Oral Health Facts

 Community Water Fluoridation

-- About two-thirds of the country—more than 180 million people—receive the health benefits of fluoridated water.
-In Washington state, only about 62 percent of residents receive optimally fluoridated drinking water.
+- About three-quarters of the country receive the health benefits of fluoridated water.
+In Washington state, only about 56 percent of residents receive optimally fluoridated drinking water.
 Learn more from our fluoridation fact sheet.